Circuitscape/Circuitscape.py/docs/4.0/circuitscape_4_0.md

 Circuitscape is an open-source program that uses circuit theory to predict connectivity in heterogeneous landscapes for individual movement, gene flow, and conservation planning.
-Circuit theory complements commonly used connectivity models because of its connections to random walk theory and its ability to simultaneously evaluate contributions of multiple dispersal pathways.
+Circuit theory complements commonly-used connectivity models because of its connections to random walk theory and its ability to simultaneously evaluate contributions of multiple dispersal pathways.
 Landscapes are represented as conductive surfaces, with low